phill-holland/neurodiversity-accommodations-cheat-sheet/OFFICE.md

 temperature controled

-is the lighting natural, too bright
+is the lighting natural, too bright, fluorescent

 quiet spaces to retreat from noises